SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Non-OPs cannot handle operator blocks with most items in this mod.
 - Growth tool no longer works as bone meal.

+Fixed following issues:

+- In 1.16.5, when placing force placing tools and fast building tools, block entities are not correctly updated.

 ### 0.2.4

 Updated following content: